Intro

 All page titles will be, of course, 404 not found, but you can still see what the page used to be about by looking at the URL slug, which in most cases contains an article’s primary keyword.

-To import the sheet into your Respona campaign, click on the import button on the right side of Respona’s search bar.
+12. To import the sheet into your Respona campaign, click on CSV import mode in the Opportunities step in your campaign.

 Template